 Beagles help children with Autism learn to read facial cues and how to interact socially.
 It can be difficult for children with Autism to figure out what other people are feeling or thinking, leading to extreme anxiety and withdrawal.
 With assistance from a dog who will give clear feedback about what the child is doing and how it affects their behaviour, children with Autism can learn to read facial cues and communicate more effectively with others.

-When reading facial cues, dogs will look at someone’s face for a few seconds and then look away when they have gotten all the information they need.
+When reading facial cues, dogs will look at someone’s face for a few seconds and then look away when they have all the necessary information.
 A dog can help children with Autism learn to better pick up on social cues from other people.
-This is a skill that allows a child to read facial expressions in real-time and react accordingly.
+This skill allows a child to read facial expressions in real-time and react accordingly.
 If a child learns to do this, it can help them be more successful socially and reduce anxiety.

 It is important to note that dogs can also make children with Autism withdraw even further if not used properly.
 If a child is not ready for interaction or does not feel comfortable reading facial cues yet, the presence of a dog may make them uncomfortable.
 This is why it is essential for parents and therapists to always ask whether or not a child wants to interact with the dog before initiating any activity.